telstra/open-kilda/services/src/atdd/README.md

 ## CODE STRUCTURE

-* CUCUMBER OPTIONS - The class org.bitbucket.openkilda.atdd._RunCucumberTest is the
+* CUCUMBER OPTIONS - The class org.openkilda.atdd._RunCucumberTest is the
 primary configuration class.
   * This File controls which acceptance tests to run
   * `feature =` - controls which directories to include